Peace and Global Studies

 Cross-listed Courses: PHL 325

 PGS 336.
-Comparative Social Ethics.
+Comparative Religious Ethics & Social Concerns.
 3 Credit Hours.

 The course is a study in comparative religious ethics.
 The course will guide students through the ethical perspectives that eastern, western, and indigenous religious traditions have developed on four social issues facing our world: the construction of sexuality and gender, social justice, violence and the environment.